How To Decorate Your Garden With Blue Flowers

 Ajuga - Ajuga is also called bugle weed.
 It creates a dense mat of green or bronzy leaves with blue flower spikes that rise above the leaves in the late spring.
 This spreading spring flowering perennial ground cover grows fast and likes the shade but tolerates sunny spots and a wide range of soil conditions.

 Editor Note: I cut off the flower spikes after they're finished blooming to keep the plant low enough to walk on in my garden pathways.

 Vinca, periwinkle - Vinca is tolerant of most soil and sun conditions and is a favorite for mass plantings on banks or under shade trees.

 Vinca will spread through underground shoots and will form a lovely carpet of shiny dark green oval leaves even under trees.
 Medium blue flowers appear in mid spring; leaves remain green all winter in most climates.

-I've had success with vinca in my gardens from southeastern Pennsylvania where it can almost become invasive to gardens in both New Hampshire and Vermont where it's completely hardy and presents a welcome sight in spring after the snow melts.
+I've had success with vinca in my gardens from southeastern Pennsylvania where it can almost become invasive as well as in gardens in both New Hampshire and Vermont where it's completely hardy, spreads less agressively, and presents a welcome sight in spring after the snow melts.

 Hydrangea, Blue - Carefree and gorgeous for shade, part sun or full sun so long as it gets good soil, this hydrangea shrub will be covered with big balls of blue flower clusters for most of the summer.